 Some studies have shown that cell phones may not adversely affect pacemaker functioning.
-However, as technology continues to advance and the use of digital technology grows, it is prudent to instruct patients to use some precautions when using or carrying a cell phone.
+However, as technology continues to advance and the use of digital technology grows, it is prudent to instruct patients to use some precautions when using or carrying a cell phone, including maintaining a distance of 6 inches between cell phones and the device.
 Consider covering the following points [53; 54]:

-- Use the ear on the opposite side from the pacemaker generator when talking on a cell phone. - Carry the cell phone in a pocket away from the pacemaker pulse generator; avoid carrying the phone in the pocket right over pacemaker generator site. - Cordless household telephones are not the same as cellular telephones and should not interfere with pacemaker function.
+- Use the ear on the opposite side from the pacemaker generator when talking on a cell phone. - Carry the cell phone in a pocket away from the pacemaker pulse generator; do not carry the phone in the pocket right over pacemaker generator site. - Cordless household telephones are not the same as cellular telephones and should not interfere with pacemaker function.